uniport/uniport-gateway/docs/src/main/mkdocs/content/05-extending-developing/index.md

 The following image visualizes how the components are connected.
 Note that only custom components are shown and Vert.x components are omitted:

 ![Classes Overview](./data/authorization_classes.drawio.png)

+## Custom middleware implementations

+Custom middleware implementations provided in a additional JAR can be dynamically loaded by the Uniport-Gateway.
+For this the middleware has to implement the interfaces `MiddlewareFactory`,`MiddlewareOptionsModel` and `Middleware` that are provided as part of the `api` package:

+`MiddlewareFactory`: The entrypoint that glues everything together like type, config JSON schema, validation, config model and creation of the middleware. `MiddlewareOptionsModel`: For mapping the validated JSON config onto Java classes aka models. `Middleware`: For the actual middleware implementation handling requests.

+The JAR also has to contain a `META-INF/services/ch.uniport.gateway.proxy.middleware.MiddlewareFactory` file with the fully-qualified path to the middleware factory implementation.

+See `server/src/test/java/ch/uniport/gateway/proxy/router/additionalRoutes` for a simple example.